 - 1 large egg, lightly beaten

 - 2 to 3 tablespoons milk

 - In a Dutch oven, cook chicken in water; cool slightly.
 Remove chicken from bones; discard bones.
 Skim fat from broth.
 Cut chicken into bite-size pieces; add to broth with remaining ingredients except noodles.
 Bring to a boil.
 Reduce heat and simmer, uncovered, for 50-60 minutes or until vegetables are tender.

 - Meanwhile, for noodles, place flour in a small bowl and make a well in the center.
 Stir together remaining ingredients; pour into well.
-Working the mixture with your hands, form a dough.
+Working the mixture with your hands, form a dough ball.
 Knead for 5-6 minutes.

 Cover and let rest for 10 minutes.
 On a floured surface, roll dough out to a square, 1/16 to 1/8 in. thick, and cut into 1/4-in.-wide strips.
 Cook noodles in boiling salted water for 2-3 minutes or until done.
 Drain and add to soup just before serving.

 Freeze option: Freeze uncooked noodles on waxed paper-lined baking sheets until firm.
-Transfer to resealable plastic freezer bags; return to freezer.
+Transfer to freezer bags; return to freezer.
 Prepare soup as directed, reserving potatoes for later.
 Freeze cooled soup in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Transfer soup to a Dutch oven.
-Add potatoes; simmer until potatoes are tender, stirring occasionally and adding a little water if necessary.
-Cook noodles and add to soup as directed.
+Place potatoes in a small saucepan; add water to cover.
+Simmer 10-15 minutes or until tender.
+Drain.
+Meanwhile, cook noodles as directed; drain.
+Transfer soup and potatoes to a Dutch oven.
+Heat through.
+Just before serving, add noodles.
 Yield: 6 servings.

 Full-Bodied White Wine

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.